Access to Medical Records

 - All instances of complaint will be fed back to any member of the practice team involved to ensure that all relevant information is known.
 If the complainant is amenable to immediate resolution via meeting between practice staff, the Practice Manager should arrange such a meeting.
 If not, the Practice Manager should arrange a meeting between the complainant and herself and identify clearly the nature and extent of the complaint.

-- The Practice Manager (also Complaints Manager) is responsible for managing the Practice complaints arrangements and will investigate administrative matters.
+- The Business Manager is responsible for managing the Practice complaints arrangements and will investigate administrative matters.
 One of the Partners will investigate clinical matters.

 The Practice has adopted the latest NHS guidance "The NHS Complaints Procedure (2009)" and a copy of this can be provided on request.